svr-portfolio/Digital-Literacy-Project/README.md/README.md

 ## Branch: B.Tech, CSE (AI & ML)
 ## Year: First Year

----

-## Project Overview
+## Overview of the Project
-This project is created as part of the CSE0001 – Digital Literacy course.
-It includes five tasks that focus on digital awareness, online platforms, communication skills, and cyber safety.

----
+The CSE0001: Digital Literacy course is where this project came from.
+There are five different activities in the project, and they all deal with different parts of digital awareness, digital platforms, communication skills, and staying safe online.

 ## Objectives
-- To understand the importance of digital literacy
+- To learn how important it is to be digitally literate
-- To learn safe and responsible use of digital platforms
+- To find out how to use digital platforms safely and correctly
-- To build a professional online presence
+- To create a professional online presence
-- To improve communication skills in digital environments
+- To improve your ability to communicate in the digital world
-- To develop awareness about cybercrime and prevention
+- To make people more aware of cybercrime and how to stay safe

----

-## Tools & Platforms Used
+## Tools and Platforms Used
-- Canva (for infographic design)
+- Canva (to make infographics)
-- GitHub (for project submission and portfolio)
+- GitHub (to turn in the project and build a portfolio)
-- LinkedIn (for professional networking)
+- LinkedIn (for making business contacts)
-- Kaggle (for data science learning)
+- Kaggle (to learn about data science)
-- HackerRank (for coding practice)
+- HackerRank (for writing code)
-- Google Forms (for quiz creation)
+- Google Forms (to make tests)

----

 ## Repository Structure
 - README.md → Project overview and details
 - report → Final project report